If you are looking to buy a TV wall mount, then the first thing you should do is understand the different types available to you.

-If you have an AV receiver as part of your home theater setup, then you may only require one HDMI cable into the rear of the TV.
+If you have an AV receiver as part of your home theater setup, you may only require one HDMI cable into the rear of the TV.

-However, if you are going to need to run many different types of cable behind the TV, then you may find that this is difficult with a flat wall mount.
-And, don't forget about the power lead!
+However, if you need to run many different cable types behind the TV, you may find this difficult with a flat wall mount.

-A standard HDMI connector will still stick out too far and you don’t want to bend the cable down too sharply in case you damage it.
+A standard HDMI connector will stick out too far, and you don’t want to bend the cable down too sharply as you might damage it.

 These methods allow the cable to be connected to the rear of the TV without it sticking out too far.

 One trick can be to connect all the cables while the TV is standing on the floor.
 You can then lift the TV and hook it onto the wall plate.
-Just be careful of the cables as you do this.
+Just be careful of the wires as you do this.